jgori-ouistiti/CoopIHC/docs/guide/inference_engine.rst

 The Inference Engines
 ========================

-The internal states of operators and assistants are expected to evolve over time, namely because both of them are learning from their observations during a run or several runs.
+The internal states of users and assistants are expected to evolve over time, namely because both of them are learning from their observations during a run or several runs.

 To account for this, *interaction-agents* provides an inference engine, which updates agent's internal states from their observations.